 from 31 October to 26 March 2022 from 9.30 to 16.30

 from 26 March to 31 August 2022 from 9.30 to 19.15

 Museums and places of culture must be accessible in accordance with the COVID containment measures.

-For visiting hours and procedures, please consult the official website
+For updates and guidelines, please consult the official website

 To find out about all accessibility services, visit the Rome accessible section.